Awol Erizku

-Awol Erizku (born 1988) is an Ethiopian-American contemporary artist who lives and works in New York City & Los Angeles.
-His primary media are painting, photography, sculpture and Film.
+Awol Erizku (June 11, 1988) is an Ethiopian-born American contemporary artist.
+His primary media are painting, photography, sculpture and film.
 Erizku works with a wide variety of found materials.
-Erizku was dubbed "The Art World’s New 'It' Boy" by Vulture Magazine.
+Erizku was dubbed "the art world's new 'it' boy" by Vulture Magazine in 2016.
+He lives in New York City and Los Angeles.

 Career

-Erizku was born in Ethiopia and raised in New York City's South Bronx neighborhood, He cultivated an interest in photography at Cooper Union, where he earned a bachelor of fine arts degree in 2010.
-He received an MFA from Yale's Visual Arts program four years later.
+Erizku was born in Ethiopia and raised in New York City's South Bronx neighborhood, He cultivated an interest in photography at Cooper Union, where he earned a BFA degree in 2010.
+He received an MFA degree from Yale University's visual arts program in 2014.

 Black and Gold

-Erizku's first solo show, "Black and Gold," was shown at New York's Hasted-Kraeutler gallery in 2012.
+Erizku's first solo show, Black and Gold, was shown at New York's Hasted-Kraeutler gallery in 2012.
 The show featured a series of photo portraits depicting black figures cast within classic art-historical contexts.
-The most famous of the works was "Girl with a Bamboo Earring," visually recalling Johannes Vermeer's famous "Girl with a Pearl Earring" with a Black model as its focus.
+The most famous of the works was "Girl with a Bamboo Earring", visually recalling Johannes Vermeer's famous "Girl with a Pearl Earring" with a Black model as its focus.